 Aaand here we are, Cafe Schwarzenberg.

-The coffee is okay, the deserts not bad, but honestly... leaving aside I have way the fuck better in my own harem whenever I deign to so order -- I've had way the fuck better commercially, and all over the world.
-The famous landmark Vienese desert shops are turning out quite the... well, not exactly disappointment, I wasn't exactly appointed in the first place, but the... mediocritude, let's say.
+The coffee is okay, the desserts not bad, but honestly... leaving aside I have way the fuck better in my own harem whenever I deign to so order -- I've had way the fuck better commercially, and all over the world.
+The famous landmark Vienese dessert shops are turning out quite the... well, not exactly disappointment, I wasn't exactly appointed in the first place, but the... mediocritude, let's say.

 More Vienese peisages, and then on to the gay-famous Cafe Savoy.